Premature Ovarian Aging (POA)

 Premature Ovarian Aging and Infertility

 POA negatively affects female fertility primarily through sub-optimal number of eggs and poor quality of eggs.
 Smaller numbers of lower-quality eggs reduce women’s fertility in two ways: they make it more difficult to get pregnant, and once pregnant, miscarriages are more likely to happen.
-Unfortunately, quality of eggs declines in parallel with the quantity of eggs.
+Unfortunately, the quality of eggs declines in parallel with the quantity of eggs.
 Therefore, women with untreated diminished ovarian reservediminished ovarian reserve experience the highest miscarriage rates of any infertility diagnosis because approximately 95 percent of embryo quality comes from the egg, and poor-quality embryos are more likely to result in miscarriages.

 POA's Effects on Female Infertility